LaurePiechaczyk/project5-coffee-shop/README.md

 ### Registered users
 If the delivery details have been previously recorded, the form will be pre-filled with them.

 - ### Add edit delete

 ## Future
+- DEsign of the product packaging.
+- Blog about coffee

 # SEO optimisation
 In order to rank higher in searches, optimation was performed.